Terms Of Business

 We conform to the FCA rules in respect of Professional Indemnity Insurance.
 This type of insurance is mandatory for FCA compliance.

 We receive our remuneration by payment from Insurance Companies and Premium Finance Companies (known as commission or over-riders).
 We may receive commission for a policy which we set up and we may also charge a fee for our services.
 This may be in addition or in lieu of commission received.
 Policies may be undertaken by means of a professional fee which will be levied by way of a separate invoice.
-This is a non-refundable fee on cancellation of any policies by ourselves, or the client.
+This is a non-refundable fee on cancellation of any policies by us, or the client.
 We may also charge a claims handling fee which is to provide our services in the event of claims throughout the period of the policy it relates to.
 We and or a placing broker including Lloyds Brokers acting on our behalf may charge a placement or policy charge which is for the placement and setting up of the relevant policy.
 This will again be separately detailed.
 We may charge fees in addition to any insurance premiums, for the arranging, amending renewing and cancellation of any policy of insurance.
-Again this will be detailed specifically.
-This is a non-refundable fee on cancellation of any policies by ourselves, or the client.
+Again, this will be detailed specifically.
+This is a non-refundable fee on cancellation of any policies by us, or the client.
 In the event that your insurance is placed via any other intermediary regulated by the FCA, the other intermediary may earn commissions and or charge professional fees.
 We may at our discretion make a £25.00 charge for administration when dealing with a return premium.
+Direct Earning - As your chosen insurance intermediary, we earn income in various ways as per our remuneration detailed within these terms and conditions.
+We can earn by charging you a fee for our service.
+Whenever we charge a fee, that amount will be disclosed to you separately to the insurance premium.
+If we have charged you a fee, this information will have been provided to you already alongside details of the premium.
+We can earn by receiving a commission payment from the insurance company with which the insurance is placed.
+This amount will usually be calculated as a percentage of the insurance premium and the percentage will have been contractually agreed with the insurance company.
+We earn different percentages for different classes of business and from different insurance companies.
+At any time you may ask us to provide details of this firms income in relation to your account.

-For arranging the financing of your policies we can earn up to 3% of the amount funded, which can vary due to commercial consideration which we will detail.
+- For arranging the financing of your policies we can earn up to 3% of the amount funded, which can vary due to commercial consideration which we will detail.
+Read Hunt is a licenced credit broker.

 Motor Fleet Uninsured Loss Recovery and Commercial Legal Expenses

-When placing this business with a legal expenses provider we are acting on behalf of them as the placing intermediary although we always act on behalf of you in handling claim or administrative issues.
+- When placing this business with a legal expenses provider we are acting on behalf of them as the placing intermediary although we always act on behalf of you in handling claim or administrative issues.
 As part of our agreement with these providers we can earn up to £150 for resolved personal injury claims and up to £250 for hire car agreements, although each case may vary.
-In the placing of this business we also earn the premium charged less the Insurance Premium Tax on motor uninsured loss recovery and up to £2,500 on commercial legal expenses.
+In the placing of this business, we also earn the premium charged less £1.00 plus the Insurance Premium Tax on motor uninsured loss recovery and up to £80.00 on commercial legal expenses.
 This will vary due to commercial considerations which will be documented.

 All money received from or on behalf of clients, including claim payments and premium refunds, is held in a separate designated Barclays Bank PLC “client account statutory trust” before paying the insurance company.
 Payment Terms.
 Full payment must be received by ourselves, by the date shown on our invoice, to comply with FCA requirements in respect of statutory trust client accounts.
 This stipulates that we cannot make payment to insurers on your behalf before payment is received from you and shows as cleared funds in our account and therefore cover cannot be guaranteed unless payment is received by the due date.
 Credit facility forms must be completed and returned to ourselves within 5 working days of inception of cover or as stipulated on our invoice.
 Chasing of outstanding payments may, at our discretion, incur additional reasonable administration costs.
 If payment terms are not met we reserve the right to issue a seven-day recorded delivery, notice of cancellation of insurance policies.
 However it is not to be assumed that without a recorded delivery letter that the policies are still in place.
 The recorded delivery is discretionary.